MIT PRIMES: How to Apply

-Computer Science section problem sets:
+Computer Science problem sets:

 PRIMES expects its participants to adhere to MIT rules and standards for honesty and integrity in academic studies.
-As a result, any cases of plagiarism, unauthorized collaboration, cheating, or facilitating academic dishonesty during the application process or during the work at PRIMES may result in immediate disqualification from the program, in the sole discretion of PRIMES.
+As a result, any cases of plagiarism, unauthorized collaboration, cheating, or facilitating academic dishonesty during the application process or during the work at PRIMES may result in immediate disqualification from the program, at the sole discretion of PRIMES.
 In addition, PRIMES reserves the right to notify a participant's parents, schools, and/or recommenders in the event it determines that a participant did not adhere to these expectations.
 For explanation of these expectations, see What is Academic Integrity?